2.2.02

 nṛṣu sthitastha deveṣu vareṣvapi sa eva tu। ṛtarūpe tathā vede vyomākhya prakṛtāvapi॥ vyotaṃ jagadidaṃ yasyāṃ sā vyoma śrīrudāhṛtā॥

-He stands among men and gods, among the best, and is indeed in the form of truth, also present in the Vedas and nature, known as the sky.
-This world is pervaded by her, who is declared as the glory of the sky.
+He stands among men (nṛṣad), and he is best among gods (varasat), and is indeed in the form of truth is also present in the Vedas (rutasat) and is known as 'vyomasat' as he is in the Prakrti, which pervades the entire universe and is declared as the glory of the sky.

 abjagojādrijeṣvevamāste so'bjādikastataḥ। tathaivarteṣu mukteṣu gatāste viṣṇumityṛtāḥ॥

-He is primarily described by the Vedas as truth and is thus called.
-Due to his great and complete qualities, he is indeed the Supreme Person.
+He is primarily described by the Vedas as truth (ṛtam) and is thus called.
+Due to his great and complete qualities, he is indeed the Supreme Person (puruṣottamaḥ)."